Pointwise Regularity for Fully Nonlinear Elliptic Equations in General Forms: Introduction

+\end{itemize} It is well-known that the local and global regularity can be obtained directly from the pointwise regularity based on the equivalence between the classical definition of $C^{k,\alpha}$ space and the pointwise characterization (see \Cref{r-1.1}).

-In this paper, we aim to develop the interior and boundary pointwise regularity systematically for viscosity solutions under structure conditions \cref{SC2} and \cref{SC1} (see \Cref{MR} for details).
-In particular, part of results are new even for the Laplace equation.
-We make minimum requirements on the coefficients and prescribed data to obtain the corresponding regularity.
-In other words, our results are optimal (even for the linear elliptic equations).
-Moreover, all proofs are fairly simple (compared with previous results).
-This is one of our goal: make the regularity theory easy.
+In this paper, we impose minimal requirements on the coefficients and the prescribed data to obtain various pointwise regularity.
+In other words, our results are optimal.
+In particular, part of results are new even for the linear equations.
+In addition, our proofs are relatively simple compared with previous results.

+Essentially, the behavior of a solution near some point is determined by the coefficients and the prescribed data near the same point.
+The pointwise regularity shows clearly how these data influence the behavior of the solution.
+Moreover, the assumptions for pointwise regularity could be weaker than that for local or global regularity.
+For example, for the boundary pointwise $C^{k,\alpha}$ regularity, the boundary may be not a graph of some function locally (see \Cref{r-12}), which is necessary for usual boundary regularity since one need to flatten the boundary by a transformation.

-To study fully nonlinear elliptic equations, one may assume first that the solution is a classical solution and then obtain a priori estimates.
-Based on a priori estimates, the existence of a classical solution can be proved by the method of continuity.
+To study fully nonlinear elliptic equations, one may first assume that the solution is smooth and obtain a priori estimates.
+Based on a priori estimates, the existence of smooth solutions can be proved by the method of continuity.
 The benefit is that we can differentiate the equation directly.
-This method has its limitations as well.
+This method has its limitations.
 It usually relies on higher smoothness assumptions on the operator, the solution and the domain etc. (e.g. \cite[Chapter 9]{MR1351007} and \cite{MR701522}).
-In addition, it often obtains the global (or local) estimates rather than pointwise estimates.
+In addition, it often brings the global (or local) estimates rather than pointwise estimates.
 Moreover, the proofs are relatively complicated compared with the proofs in this paper.
+In fact, this method is more appropriate for non-uniformly elliptic equations (see \cite{MR739925,MR806416,MR780073,MR1368245} etc.).

-Another way to attack an equation is proving the existence of a solution in some weak sense first and then obtaining the regularity later.
+Another way to approach an equation is proving the existence of a solution in some weak sense first and then obtaining the regularity later.
 Viscosity solution is a kind of weak solution which is introduced by Crandall and Lions \cite{MR690039} (see also \cite{MR503721,MR597451}) and suitable for elliptic equations in nondivergence form, especially for fully nonlinear elliptic equations.
-The related theories of existence, uniqueness and regularity have been studied extensively. (see \cite{MR1351007,MR1118699,MR2084272} and the references therein).
+The related theories of existence, uniqueness and regularity have been studied extensively (see \cite{MR1351007,MR1118699,MR2084272} and references therein).
+We also refer to \cite{MR3457602,MR4186265} for an exposition of the regularity theory.